Tracking pixel for analytics Archaeology and Cultural Resource Management, M.S. | Southern Connecticut State University Skip to main content

 4. Archaeology and Cultural Resource Management, M.S.

-SCSU faculty provides the expertise necessary to educate students in this program and is committed to the program’s goal of providing a curriculum that prepares them for industry work or doctoral training at top-tier universities.
-Leveraging partnerships with the state’s industry-leading firms and government institutions, the program will offer student internships and career pathways and recruit part-time faculty with years of industry experience.
-SCSU has amazing opportunities for students of this program outside of anthropology, and we have left flexibility in the degree program for students to take advantage of courses in history, earth sciences, geographical information systems, sociology, biology, or any other related field.
+SCSU faculty are committed to providing a curriculum that prepares graduates for industry work or doctoral training at top-tier universities.
+By leveraging partnerships with the state’s industry-leading firms and government institutions, the program will offer student internships with potential career pathways and recruit additional faculty with years of industry experience.
+SCSU offers amazing learning and experiential opportunities outside of anthropology, and we have left flexibility in the degree program for students to take advantage of courses in history, earth sciences, geographical information systems, sociology, biology, or other related fields.

 Program Requirements ››